LukeShortCloud/rootpages/markdown/sql.md

     * master = Write only.
     * slave = Read only.
     * master,slave = Read and write.
-* servers = A comma seperated list of back-end servers.
+* servers = A comma separated list of back-end servers.
 * user = Specify a MySQL user to connect as.
 * passwd = Specify the password for the MySQL user.